Privacy notice - Adult Social Care People Bank and Citizens Panel

 How long will your information be kept for?

-We will keep your information for as long as you are a member of the People Bank.
-You can leave the Bank at any time.
+We will keep your information for as long as you are a member of the People Bank and Citizens Panel.
+You can leave the Bank and/or Panel at any time.
 Whenever we contact you about a volunteering opportunity or an event we will tell you how to update your details or leave the Bank.

-If we are no longer able to contact you using the details you have given us, for example, letters are returned or emails bounce back, we will remove you from the Bank after a reasonable period of time.
+If we are no longer able to contact you using the details you have given us, for example, letters are returned or emails bounce back, we will remove you from the Bank after 6 months.

 Sharing your information